ncatlab/nlab-content/pages/3/2/1/0/123/content.md

 Note: the [[HoTT book]] calls a [[category]] a "precategory" and a [[univalent category]] a "category", but here we shall refer to the standard terminology of "category" and "univalent category" respectively.

-The definition of functor in homotopy type theory is a straightforward translation of the ordinary one.
-However, the notion of [[univalent category]] allows us to construct some such functors that in classical mathematics would require either the [[axiom of choice]] or the use of [[anafunctors]].
+The definition of a functor in homotopy type theory is a straightforward translation of the ordinary one.
+However, the notion of a [[univalent category]] allows us to construct some such functors that in classical mathematics would require either the [[axiom of choice]] or the use of [[anafunctors]].

  {#Definition}